JAlcocerT/JAlcocerT/content/blog/dev-cool-hugo-pb-r2.md

 - Generating presigned URLs on the server side that the frontend can use to upload files directly to R2 securely.
 - Integrating with Cloudflare Workers for custom logic between your app and R2 storage.

-There are open-source Next.js projects and examples available showing how to upload, download, and delete files from Cloudflare R2 with progress indication and secure handling.[4][5][6][7]
+There are open-source Next.js projects and examples available showing how to upload, download, and delete files from Cloudflare R2 with progress indication and secure handling.

 In short, yes, Cloudflare R2 offers a beginner-friendly free tier plus a robust API suitable for securely uploading guest photos/videos directly from your Next.js wedding app.